 It’s unsurprising, therefore, that women are also the group least likely to access necessary healthcare.
 Because their voices are rarely heard in decisions on managing an economy or sharing benefits and costs, infrastructure simply doesn’t work for the vast majority of women in the developing world (UN Women).

-‘Women in developing nations lack basic health care and face life-debilitating and life-threatening health issues.
-Some health issues never existed in the West, whereas science eradicated others decades ago.
+‘Women in developing nations lack basic healthcare and face life-debilitating and life-threatening health issues.
+Some of these health issues have never existed in the West, and others science eradicated decades ago.
 Maternal mortality, female genital cutting, child marriage, human immunodeficiency virus (HIV)/AIDS, and cervical cancer are a few of the issues that plague developing nations.’
 (Introduction to Global Women’s Health)

 Nepal: MATERNAL MORTALITY

-So why do these preventable deaths still occur?
+So why do preventable deaths still occur?
 There are many reasons for this.
-Perhaps the most prominent is the wide-spread lack of education on behalf of mothers-to-be, many of whom are unaware of the possible complications that can arise during pregnancy.
-This is due to low literacy rates – something women are subject to.
-However, there are ways in which women participate in cultural mythologies that perpetuate dangerous beliefs surrounding pregnancy, too.
+Perhaps the most prominent is the wide-spread lack of education on behalf of mothers-to-be.
+Many of them are unaware of the possible complications that can arise during pregnancy.
+This is due to low literacy rates that are especially prevalent among women in the developing world.
+However, there are ways in which women participate in cultural mythologies that perpetuate potentially dangerous beliefs surrounding pregnancy, too.

-Many Nepalese people, especially in rural areas believe that complications are created by the ‘evil eye’, and so seek help from traditional healers, or ‘shamans’, before seeking medical help.
+Many Nepalese people, especially in rural areas, believe that complications are created by something called the ‘evil eye’, and so seek help from traditional healers, or ‘shamans’, before seeking medical help.
 One study also unveiled that some groups of women in Nepal do not seek prenatal care because they think their unborn infant would be more likely to die if they do so (Roman Shrestha).

 What’s more, delivering at home has long been part of Nepali culture, with generations of women relying on the help of their mothers and grandmothers, instead of professionals, to see them through.
 The 2006 Nepal Demographic Health Survey (NDHS) revealed that 82% of all women give birth at home and a skilled professional attends only 18% of those births.

 Another factor for this high rate of Maternal Mortality is young marriage.
-This is because conceiving early has increased risk, and those who marry young are likely to conceive multiple times over their life, therefore repeating this life-threatening processes.
+This is because conceiving early has increased risk, and those who marry young are likely to conceive many times over their life.
 Lastly, women in rural areas often have to travel long distances to reach their nearest hospital: an unfeasible option when heavily pregnant.

 What’s being done?

 It’s not all bad news.
-Governmental changes such as the introduction of ‘safe abortions’ (i.e. making them legal in 2002) have also been attributed to lower rates of maternal deaths, many of which were directly linked to self-induced abortion.
+Governmental changes, like the introduction of ‘safe abortions’ (i.e. making them legal in 2002), have also been seen to be responsible for lower rates of maternal deaths, many of which were directly linked to self-induced abortion.
 Nepal has also seen a general decrease in fertility rate over the last few years, meaning more women are using contraception and thus avoiding pregnancy all-together.
 However, these factors don’t necessarily make the birthing journey any less risky for expectant mothers who plan on completing their pregnancy.

 When it comes to accessing maternal care of these women, individuals inside Nepali healthcare are aware that changes need to be made.
 One of these is gynaecologist Dr. Sangeeta Mishra, who says: "I plan to develop a major educational and awareness generation program for these women, where most of the deaths occur ... to [inform] them of the importance of delivering at the hospital or having a skilled helper at home.”
 (PRI).
 Improvements of this sort are already underway, and focus on an increased empowerment and education of women, aiming to grant them a greater awareness of how to mitigate pregnancy-related risks.

-However, an ODI report concludes that: ‘Despite these improvements, numerous systemic challenges remain.
+But an ODI report concluded that: ‘Despite these improvements, numerous systemic challenges remain.
 These include addressing inequalities, increasing community mobilisation to improve accountability, building more effectively on inter-sectoral synergies and, most importantly, maintaining a political and financial commitment to safer motherhood.’
 (ODI)

 Female Genital Mutilation or Cutting (FGM/C) can be defined as ‘all procedures that involve partial or total removal of the external female genitalia or other injuries to the female genital organs for non-medical reasons.’
 (WHO).
-Approximately 7.9 million women and girls in Tanzania have undergone FGM, with percentages increasing in areas like Arusha (UNICEF, 2013) (28toomany).
+Approximately 7.9 million women and girls in Tanzania have undergone FGM (UNICEF, 2013) (28toomany).